me3zaAKAgoat/dtb/notes.md

 - make wesbite inaccesisble from phone
 - unify the css for buttons
 - figure out why nan in prod time left
 - handle uncaught execptions that would block the app such failed mail sending
+- validate big dates
+- validate uploaded pictures mroe

 ## UX

 - implement github/google OAUTH to make it easier for users to opt in to the app